riyasrivastava/python-projects/README.md

 2. Concatenates the first name and last name into a full name.
 3. Prints a personalized greeting message using the full name.

+   Task 3-

+ 1: Check if a Number is Even or Odd
+ 2: Sum of Integers from 1 to 50 Using a Loop